New York Automobile Diminished Value Case Law Review

 Judge Straniere’s decision to deny the plaintiff’s lawsuit appears to be at odds with the very reason for tort damages.
 Tort damages are awarded “to restore the injured party to the position that would have been occupied had the wrong not occurred” but this did not happen.
 That the resale value of plaintiff’s car had diminished was not conjecture, the loss was actual and measurable.
 Why did the appraiser query six dealers?
 As was noted in the decision, the reductions in value expressed by the six dealers surveyed ranged from 7.50% to 20.00% of the trade-in value.
 It would be most expeditious to prepare a Diminished Value Report based on just one or two dealer quotes but, as The St. Lucie Appraisal report clearly showed, there are often differences in opinions that can be based on many factors.
 Hence, obtaining multiple dealer opinions produces a much fairer result than would be obtained by considering just a few.

-CAR OWNER RECEIVES RECORD $60,000.00 AUTO DIMINISHED VALUE SETTLEMENT
+CAR OWNER RECEIVES RECORD $60,000.00 AUTO DIMINISHED VALUE SETTLEMENT IN NEW YORK

 In Judge Straniere’s ruling, he noted that Honda of Staten Island was not surveyed.
 It is true that the claimant lives in the Borough of Staten Island.
 When St. Lucie Appraisal sets out to obtain the six dealer opinions, they prepare a list of dealers that sell the same make of vehicle, in this case Hondas, and which are located in the same market area.
 The St. Lucie Appraisal Company called upon Honda dealers in the Five Boroughs of New York City and on Long Island.
 The appraiser did call Honda of Staten Island hoping to speak with Sales Manager James Terzouli but he wasn’t available at that time.
 The six opinions obtained were from Honda dealers in Brooklyn, Woodside, Manhasset, Smithtown, Bay Shore and Patchogue.
 Hopefully, this was not a factor in the judge’s decision because there is no difference in the value of a Honda in Staten Island than in any of those locations.